What are "sex pimples" on the face? Why do acne breakouts happen?

 It's true that sex can do a lot of good for your body and mind, but it's also true that sex-related factors can trigger the appearance of whiteheads, blackheads, or even cystic acne for those with fair skin. prone to acne.

-We know the last thing you want to think about when having sex is whether or not it's going to leave you with acne, but below you'll find an explanation of what "sex pimples" on your face are, the biggest triggers of them after intercourse and, of course, how you can prevent each of them.
+We know that the last thing you want to think about when having sex is whether or not it will leave you with acne, but below you will find an explanation of what "sex acne" on your face is, the biggest causes of them after sex, and, of course, how you can prevent each of them.

 What are "sex pimples" on the face?

-"Sex pimples" on your face can be two different things: a rash after sex, or a skin condition that you may have developed from intimate and close contact with someone who has some kind of breakout or skin infection.
+"Sex pimples" on your face could be two different things: a post-sex rash or a skin condition you may have developed from intimate, close contact with someone who has some kind of skin outbreak or infection.

-If the "pimples" on your face appear as red cheeks, spots or breakouts, it's possible that you're simply experiencing a healthy and normal body response to sex due to increased blood circulation.
-This rash occurs after orgasm or sexual stimulation and disappears within a few minutes to a few hours.
+If your facial "pimples" appear as red cheeks, spots, or breakouts, you're likely simply experiencing a healthy, normal body reaction to sex due to increased blood flow.
+This flushing occurs after orgasm or sexual arousal and goes away within minutes to hours.

 If it lasts longer, it could be something else, and that brings us to the possibility of an infection you may have picked up from skin-to-skin contact.
 Don't pretend to be doctors.
 See a professional as soon as you can to get the right treatment and care.

 "There is no clear evidence that sexual activity can cause or worsen acne," says dermatologist Kseniya Golubets.
-However, acne is complex, and we must remember that the causes of acne can be complex and multifactorial, says dermatologist Gloria Lin.
+However, acne is complex and we must remember that acne triggers can be complicated and multifactorial, says dermatologist Gloria Lin.

 The opposite can also happen, but just as sex can cause acne, it can also help reduce acne breakouts.
-As mentioned before, we know that sex can do a lot of good for our physical and mental health.
-In fact, "regular sexual activity can have long-term effects on hormone regulation and stress reduction, which can potentially lower the risk of acne," says Dr. Lin.
+As mentioned earlier, we know that sex can be very good for our physical and mental health.
+In fact, "regular sexual activity can have long-term effects on hormone regulation and stress reduction, which can potentially reduce the risk of acne," says Dr. Lin.

 However, what we do know is that acne can be caused by things related to the process of sexual activity, such as sweat, your partner's chin, pillowcases, and contraceptives.
 Let's consider in more detail: